 Medical providers need to navigate an endlessly complex regulatory system if they want to get paid for treating patients hurt on the job.
 The workers’ comp system is vastly more complicated and more rule-bound than regular health insurance, and the administrative burden can be crushing for both doctors and insurers.

-A Workers' Compensation System … That Actually Works
+Workers' Compensation … Can Actually Work

-In July 2012, they launched a pilot program in California.
-What started as a system designed to simplify workers’ compensation billing has blossomed into a complete workers’ compensation e-billing management suite.
+Sarah and Catherine founded DaisyBill and poured their workers’ comp expertise into DaisyBill’s foundation.
+In conjunction with founding developer Ben Liscio, they built DaisyBill around the needs of workers’ compensation professionals.
+What started as a system designed to simplify workers’ compensation billing has blossomed into a complete workers’ compensation billing management suite.
 Every time a new pain point or new complexity arises for our users, DaisyBill’s offerings evolve to meet and overcome them.

 Catherine uses her deep industry knowledge of medical billing and workers' comp to lead the DaisyBill team.
 Catherine had been on the front lines of medical billing for over 10 years before founding Clarity Medical Billing Resources with Sarah Moray.
 Clarity was a free and trusted resource for all parties involved in workers’ compensation.
 When California's work comp system underwent seismic regulatory changes, Catherine and Sarah started DaisyBill to help providers negotiate the new billing landscape.

 Catherine has a B.A. in Economics from Vanderbilt University.